 - Insoles made from algae-based foam.
 Harmful algae is removed from bodies of water and then turned into the foam, which is then combined with recycled plastic to create the insoles.

 It’s pretty clear that both of these companies have gone above and beyond in their efforts to create sustainable and comfortable footwear.
 It is also evident that they will continue to try and find innovative eco-friendly methods in their future designs.

 Sustainability Doesn’t Compromise Comfort

 During our search, we found that the flats from both of these brands are quite comfortable and perfect for long hours of wear.
-This doesn’t mean that they fit the same, however – in fact, the fit and feel was quite different for both, which we break down below.
-A fact that we really liked is that their shoes are available in half-sizes, which is great news for those of us who need that for a good fit.
+This doesn’t mean that they fit the same, however – in fact, the fit and feel were quite different for both, which we break down below.
+A fact that we really liked is that their shoes are available in half-sizes, which is great news for those of us who need them for a good fit.